xodivorce/personal-todo-list-application/README.md

 ### 🛠️ How to Use:

 Ready to contribute?
 Follow these steps to get started:

-1. **Fork and Clone the Repository**
+1. **Clone the Repository**
-   - Click the “Fork” button at the top-right to create your own copy.
-   - Clone your forked repository to your local machine:
+   - Clone the repository to your local machine:
      ```bash
      git clone git@github.com:xodivorce/personal_to_do_list_application.git
      ```